 Tattoo removal is a fairly difficult process, requiring numerous rounds of treatment with laser, etc. and should be done only by medical professionals.
 In search of faster and easier treatments, glycolic acid peel has been advocated by some for this purpose.

-Glycolic Acid Peel, also known as Chemical peels have been time-tested and are commonly used for treatment of acne, acne scars, melasma, post-inflammatory hyperpigmentation, photo-aging, and seborrhea.
+Glycolic Acid Peel, also known as Chemical peels have been time-tested and are commonly used for the treatment of acne, acne scars, melasma, post-inflammatory hyperpigmentation, photo-aging, and seborrhea.

 In our keloid practice, we have encountered two cases of keloid formation as a result of injections of glycolic acid directly into the skin.

-Treating these keloids will be an extremely difficult and time consuming task.
+Treating these keloids will be an extremely difficult and time-consuming task.

 Plastic Surgery and Keloid Disorder

 Keloid Disorder is a genetic condition that makes certain individuals prone to develop very diverse forms of skin lesions.
-Formation of keloids in the predisposed population also requires a triggering event, a form of skin injury such as surgery, skin wounds, acne, or chicken pox.
-These triggering events initiate a cascade of biological pathways in the injured tissue that will eventually lead to formation of keloidal lesions.
+Formation of keloids in the predisposed population also requires a triggering event, a form of skin injuries such as surgery, skin wounds, acne, or chicken pox.
+These triggering events initiate a cascade of biological pathways in the injured tissue that will eventually lead to the formation of keloidal lesions.
 Among all forms of skin injuries, surgical wounds are the most notorious in causing keloids with a rate that reaches 100%.

 All those who are prone to develop keloid should avoid undergoing any form of esthetic or other unnecessary surgical procedures.
-Below are several images of keloids that have developed as a result of plastic surgery and surgical procedures that were performed for non medical reasons.
+Below are several images of keloids that have developed as a result of plastic surgery and surgical procedures that were performed for non-medical reasons.